sowmitraguho/nextjs_ecommerce_site/README.md

 ## 🤝 Contributing

+Contributions are welcome!
 Feel free to fork this repo, open issues, and submit pull requests.
-Contributions are always welcome.

 ---

+## 📜 License

+This project is free.

 ```

 ```